natcap/invest.users-guide/extensions/investspec/README.md

 ## Limitations
 - This implementation can only generate output that uses standard docutils features, and no sphinx-specific features.
 See natcap/invest.users-guide#35 for details.
-- Relies on the `ARGS_SPEC` being complete.
+- Relies on the `MODEL_SPEC` being complete.
 For example, columns in a table's `columns` attribute should either all have an `about` attribute, or none have an `about` attribute.
 However, it is still valid for only some to have an `about` attribute.
 If some are missing, it will work, but the generated docs will look a little strange.

 ## Tests
 From the top level of this repo, you can run `make test_investspec` to run a set of unit tests (`extensions/investspec/test/test_investspec.py`).
 These only test the formatting logic.